I’m Pro-Choice & Against Abortion—Here’s what I think about the Leaked Supreme Court Opinion.

-Canadian prime minister Justin Trudeau has recently become the subject of controversy when it comes to some of his comments on abortion.
+Canadian prime minister Justin Trudeau became the subject of controversy with some of his comments on abortion in 2018.

 This statement has even been subject to criticism from the United States, where the issue of abortion is even more controversial than it is in Canada.
 Trudeau has received such responses as, “this man is reprehensible” from former White House staffer Sebastian Gorka.